Taking in the Good

 Instructor

-George Peterburs is a multi-certified coach, teacher of mindfulness, resilience and positive neuroplasticity as well as a consultant and trainer for mental health and well-being in organizations.
-He is certified by the Oxford Mindfulness Foundation as an MBCT teacher and has developed his own mindfulness-based training program and model - The Being-Doing Balance.
+George is a multi-certified coach (PCC, CPCC, LCP) and is a member of the International Coaching Federation (ICF).
+He is certified as an MBCT teacher by the Oxford Mindfulness Foundation and has developed his own mindfulness-based training program and model - The Being-Doing Balance.
 George holds an M.A. in Philosophy and Economics from Humboldt University Berlin.
 George is personally accredited by Rick Hanson as a teacher of Positive Neuroplasticity.

 LinkedIn.

 • Positive neuroplasticity is the brain's ability to reshape and strengthen itself through targeted exercises and positive experiences.
-Through regular training, you can replace negative thought patterns with positive ones, increase your resilience and lead a more fulfilling life.
+Through regular training, you can replace negative thought patterns with positive ones, increase resilience, and lead a more fulfilling life.

-• I learn to consciously focus my mind and brain on positive experiences, to perceive and activate them and then internalize them.
-I learn how I can specifically transform positive experiences into sustainable mental strengths in order to better face my individual challenges with mental and neuronal resilience.
+• You will learn to consciously focus your mind and brain on positive experiences, to perceive and activate them, and then to internalize them.
+You will learn to transform specific positive experiences into lasting psychological strengths so that you can better face individual challenges with mental and neural resilience.

 • No prior knowledge is required for the training in Positive Neuroplasticity.
 If you have already read the book "Thinking like a Buddha" (original title: Hardwiring Happiness) by Rick Hanson in advance, you may already have a theoretical understanding of some of the topics.
 However, if you wish, you can also read the book after the training to deepen your understanding.

-• During the training, we will repeatedly go into the experience in order to make positive experiences as tangible as possible.
-On the one hand, this is done in exercises led by the course instructor, but also through exercises and discussions with other course participants.
-The neuronal process of learning is explained in an understandable way using clear examples and simple models.
+• During the training, you will repeatedly engage in experiential learning to make positive experiences as tangible as possible.
+This will take place in exercises led by the course instructor, but also through exercises and discussions with other course participants.
+The neural process of learning will be explained in an understandable way using clear examples and simple models.

-• The training in Positive Neuroplasticity is mindfulness-based.
-Knowledge or training in mindfulness is helpful, but not a prerequisite for the success of the training.
-In mindfulness, we learn to be with the present experience as it is, without changing it.
-In PNT training, we consciously focus on positive experiences and help them to grow.
+• Positive neuroplasticity training is based on mindfulness.
+Knowledge or training in mindfulness is helpful, but not a prerequisite for successful training.
+Mindfulness teaches you to be present with your current experience as it is, without changing it.
+In PNT training, you consciously focus on positive experiences and help them to grow.

 • This course is not recommended for people who suffer from severe depression, have a history of psychotic experience or are flooded with traumatic memories when tuning into their inner experience.
 If you have any concerns, please speak to the trainer in advance.